geof77/ansible-robotmk/README.md

 * For now, the RobotMK agent is installed on the CheckMK server itself.
 This is not recommended in a production environment.
   There is work in progress to separate server and agent tasks.

 * This requires a few modification to work with CheckMK CRE.
-The plugin will fully support CRE in the future.
+The role will fully support CRE in the future.

 Features
 --------